 - A statement explaining compensation beyond reimbursement for expenses incurred on the job.
 Students may have one paid internship that counts for academic credit during their Wofford career.

 Once your proposal is submitted and your letter of support from your company is received, and if the Learning Work faculty accept your internship proposal, then you will be assigned to one of the sections of the course.
 At that point, there are a handful of expectations that have to be met before the internship begins.
 If you do not meet all of these requirements, you will be dropped from the Learning Work Interim section to which you have been assigned.

-- All Learning Work students have to make arrangements to take a personality assessment with the staff at The Space before December.
+- All Learning Work students have to make arrangements to take a personality assessment with the staff at the Career Center before December.
 This assessment will serve as the basis of some of your writing assignments during January.
-If you are abroad during the fall, contact Dr. Anderson, the Interim coordinator, to arrange this personality assessment with The Space.
+If you are abroad during the fall, contact Dr. Anderson, the Interim coordinator, to arrange this personality assessment with the Career Center.
 (Please note that the personality assessment counts for $17 of the $33 that students will be billed to be part of the Learning Work Interim.)

 - Unless you are abroad in the fall, all students are expected to attend the mandatory first Interim meeting with your Learning Work section.
 In advance of this meeting, students are expected to read the Nancy O’Neill article “Internships as a High-Impact Practice.”
 Your Learning Work section professor will provide this article to you.

 - Students must sign the Wofford release form and present it to your Learning Work professor at the mandatory first meeting.